Collaboration-Contracts/Contracts/README.md

 ### How to execute Cucumber tests
 1. `bundle exec rake cucumber` - runs completed tests that should pass
 2. `bundle exec rake cucumber:wip` - runs tests under development and may not pass (limit 3)
-3. `bundle exec rake cucumber:devready` - runs tests that are defined but not developed and should not pass
+3. `bundle exec rake cucumber:dev_ready` - runs tests that are defined but not developed and should not pass
 4. `bundle exec rake cucumber:all` - runs all tests regardless of tags

 ### How to run full test suite